BYOINSEN

 17 February 1945:

 Departs Moji in the afternoon carrying 2,000-tons of Red Cross supplies for POWs held in Singapore and Indonesia.
-AWA MARU is painted green with large white crosses on each side of her hull and funnel, all illuminated by special spot lights and lighted white crosses at night.
-The ship also sails with all navigation lights turned on.
-[1]
+At night, the ship sails with all navigation lights turned on.

 20 February 1945: